 ‘Finn, On a Lark’ featuring fiddle, mandolin and bass is a lovely, rich mournful tune, with superb mandolin and fiddle.
 The penultimate track – ‘Coopers’ – is uptempo, catchy and uplifting.
 I felt myself tapping my feet with gusto!

 The album ends with Sam Cooke’s ‘Nothing Can Change This Love’ which features Joanne on vocals and is a very bluesy/jazzy arrangement.
 Very different from the rest of the album, but nevertheless, a beautiful arrangement.

 I really like this album, a cracking debut album, and one that deserves to be listened to as they have studied hard with their music, and it shows.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the THE HYDES – Green & Blue link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the THE HYDES – Green & Blue link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.